To start with, Sicily is simply gorgeous. This sun-kissed Mediterranean island is very lively, boasting amazing landscapes and dreamy sea views.

 Small stone houses in villages, almost all of which require extensive renovation, can be picked up for a mere £5,000 to £30,000.

-In an attempt to revive the economy and increase a number of residents a few remote villages in Sicily are running schemes selling old and very derelict houses for literally one euro.
+In an attempt to revive the economy and increase the number of residents, a few remote villages in Sicily are running schemes selling old and very derelict houses for literally one euro.

-There are, however, some conditions attached to the deal: buyers must use local builders when renovating the property, and finish the renovation within 3 years.
+There are, however, some conditions attached to the deal: buyers must use local builders when renovating the property and finish the renovation within three years.
 There is also a minimum budget the buyer should spend on renovation.

 In general, there really are plenty of reasons to look more closely at Sicily if you’re after a home abroad for your own personal use, with perhaps a little bit of rental income on top, as Sicily is a very popular holiday destination both for Italians and foreign tourists.

-Sicily is the largest island in the Mediterranean and is itself surrounded by a handful of smaller islands and islet.
+Sicily is the largest island in the Mediterranean and is surrounded by a handful of smaller islands and islets.

 It’s separated from the Italian mainland by the Strait of Messina, although there have been plans in the pipeline for many years to connect Sicily and Italy with a suspension bridge.